AmyMikhail/Geomapcoder/README.md

-The `Geomapcoder` app has been developed to support epidemiologists conducting disease surveillance or outbreak investigations in settings where there is no postal code and it is difficult to accurately geolocate cases, but where an understanding of spatial distribution is essential for the implementation of effective control measures.
+The `Geomapcoder` app has been developed to support epidemiologists conducting disease surveillance or outbreak investigations in settings where it is difficult to accurately geolocate cases, but where an understanding of spatial distribution is essential for the implementation of effective control measures.

-Specifically, this app may be most useful to data entry clerks, health facility reception staff, or survey teams, who know the areas their patients are coming from (or other points of interest) well enough to visually locate them on a high resolution map.
+Specifically, this app may be most useful to data entry clerks, health facility reception staff, or survey teams, who know the areas their patients are coming from (or other points of interest) well enough to visually locate them on a high resolution interactive map.

 ### How it works: